Junior Cert English: ‘a good start to the exams’

 The two-hour exam, divided into three sections, was worth 90 per cent of the overall marks, with the remainder based on an assessment task completed during the year.

-Kate Barry, a teacher and ASTI subject spokesperson at Loreto Secondary School, in Fermoy, said her students were “very happy” with the higher level paper which she said had “ no nasty surprises” and described it as “very doable” .
+Kate Barry, a teacher and ASTI subject spokesperson at Loreto Secondary School, in Fermoy, said this year’s paper was “an improvement” on the first exam under the new curriculum.

-“The questions didn’t catch anybody out and I think that is fair given that the course is very open.
-The questions then have to be open and I felt they were fair,” she said.
+Overall, the first exam “was a good start” to the exams for students , she said, s but she voiced concerns that the exam does not test students to a greater degree.

+“As a lead-in to their exams there certainly weren’t any nasty surprises.
+From my own point-of-view as a teacher that would be very positive,” she said.

-While film was not examined again this year, the paper threw up few other surprises.
-One criticism that some teachers might have was that some of the questions on the higher paper “weren’t noticeably harder than the ordinary level questions”.
+Another criticism some teachers might have was that some of the questions on the higher paper “weren’t noticeably harder than the ordinary level questions”.

 “If anything, some of them were easier,” she said, adding that the section on comprehension could have been more rigorous.